ISO 22301 Certification for Business Continuity Management Systems

 Frequently Asked Questions Related ISO 22301 certification

-This page is about certifying an organization’s BCMS.
-Individual lead auditor or lead implementer training is a separate intent and belongs on a separate page.
+This service page is about certification of an organization’s BCMS.
+Individual lead auditor or lead implementer training is a separate service intent and should be handled separately.

-Use IAF CertSearch to check whether the certification is valid, whether the certification body is accredited, and whether the accreditation body is an IAF MLA signatory.
-Where relevant, UKAS CertCheck can also be used for UKAS-accredited management system certificates.
+Certificate verification depends on the certification body and accreditation route.
+For many accredited management system certificates, IAF CertSearch can be used to check whether the certification is valid, whether the certification body is accredited, and whether the accreditation body is recognized.

 Ready to Start ISO 22301 Certification?